Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

-Upon successful completion of the learning experience, students will be able to articulate the nature and development of family therapy theory; evaluate the benefits and limitations of psychotherapeutic theory as it applies to producing change in human systems; describe the interaction of class, race, gender, and cultural experience on theory development and intervention procedures; articulate a broad understanding of family assessment, including interview, genogram, and formal tools of evaluation; demonstrate an understanding of the basic processes of counseling from intake to termination of therapy; write an intake assessment and plan a course of treatment for a family; apply systemic categories to conceptualize family organization, family subsystems, and transgenerational processes in a therapeutic context; and demonstrate an understanding of narrative and brief solution-focused therapy in class discussions and case demonstrations.
+Upon successful completion of the learning experience, students will be able to: articulate the nature and development of family therapy theory; evaluate the benefits and limitations of psychotherapeutic theory as it applies to producing change in human systems; describe the interaction of class, race, gender, and cultural experience on theory development and intervention procedures; articulate a broad understanding of family assessment, including interview, genogram, and formal tools of evaluation; discuss the basic processes of counseling from intake to termination of therapy; write an intake assessment and plan a course of treatment for a family; apply systemic categories to conceptualize family organization, family subsystems, and transgenerational processes in a therapeutic context; and prepare a narrative and brief solution-focused therapy in class discussions and case demonstrations.

 This course provides theoretical and practical foundations for the practice of family therapy.
-In this course, students will explore the nature and development of family therapy, its impact on understanding human motivation and relationship systems, and explore its application in clinical practice.
-This will include a focus on family organization, family subsystems, and transgenerational processes as they apply to assessment, case conceptualization, treatment, and practice of family therapy.
+Students explore topics like the nature and development of family therapy, its impact on understanding human motivation and relationship systems, and explore its application in clinical practice, family organization, family subsystems, and transgenerational processes as they apply to assessment, case conceptualization, treatment, and practice of family therapy.